-- 3.2.4.20 Detailed logging of cores collected during the 2012 survey undertaken in the Hornsea Project One array area, which is located within the regional marine archaeology study area, allowed a deposit model of Quaternary sediments within the Hornsea Project One array area, located some 7 km west of the Hornsea Three array area at its nearest point (see Figure 2.1).
-The deposits encountered in the area were as follows: - Yarmouth Roads formation of fluvial, marine and shallow marine origin at depths of 21.4 m to 80 m+ below the seabed; - Swarte Bank formation, containing glacial, estuarine and marine sediments at depths of 15.8 m to 54.3 m below the seabed; - Bolders Bank and Lower Botney Cut formation: glacial sediments, predominantly Late Devension till, from immediately below the seabed sediment to depths of up to 19.75 m below the seabed; and - Seabed Sediment. - 3.2.4.21 Upper Botney Cut and Holocene alluvium were not observed in the 2012 core samples undertaken in Hornsea Project One, although a number of these boreholes were drilled close to known Botney Cut channels.
-It was concluded that this may be because the glacial till material within them may have derived from the lower fills of the channels, dating to the late glacial period. - 3.2.4.22 Holocene material was identified in the more extensive 2011 sampling, where a number of the boreholes (for example HW5, HW27 and HW38) coincided with the main western channel mapped by the NSPP and the 2011 geophysical survey.
+- 3.2.4.22 Upper Botney Cut and Holocene alluvium were not observed in the 2012 core samples undertaken in Hornsea Project One, although a number of these boreholes were drilled close to known Botney Cut channels.
+It was concluded that this may be because the glacial till material within them may have derived from the lower fills of the channels, dating to the late glacial period. - 3.2.4.23 Holocene material was identified in the more extensive 2011 sampling, where a number of the boreholes (for example HW5, HW27 and HW38) coincided with the main western channel mapped by the NSPP and the 2011 geophysical survey.
 It seems possible, based on seismic profiles of these channels that the Early Holocene channels, which seem generally to have been 6 to 15 m deep and up to 180 m wide, are cut into much wider and deeper channels cut by glacial meltwater in the preceding late glacial period.
-Some of these earlier channels reach depths of 40 m or more, cutting right through the Bolders Bank glacial till to the underlying Swarte Bank and Yarmouth Roads formations. - 3.2.4.23 The fill of these Early Holocene channels, as documented by the Hornsea Project One geotechnical surveys, is largely grey-brown or olive-brown silty sands, sometimes with traces of organic material towards their base.
+Some of these earlier channels reach depths of 40 m or more, cutting right through the Bolders Bank glacial till to the underlying Swarte Bank and Yarmouth Roads formations. - 3.2.4.24 The fill of these Early Holocene channels, as documented by the Hornsea Project One geotechnical surveys, is largely grey-brown or olive-brown silty sands, sometimes with traces of organic material towards their base.
 Sometimes boreholes drilled through the lesser tributaries and fringes of these drainage systems (such as HW29A, HW61, HW73 and HW77), while the Holocene deposits are much shallower, tend to reveal a greater component of organic material and therefore, offer potentially the greatest amount of palaeoenvironmental data.
-They are likely also to be the areas where former land-surfaces and therefore Early Mesolithic archaeological remains are likely to be better preserved.

-- 3.2.4.24 Cores drilled for archaeological research purposes by the Humber REC in the main western Holocene palaeochannel in the Hornsea Project One array area (which is located within the regional marine archaeology study area), very close to borehole HW27, (see Figure 3.2) produced C14 dates and OSL dates from the mid-eighth millennium BC from its upper fills (Tappin et al., 2011).
+They are likely also to be the areas where former landsurfaces and therefore Early Mesolithic archaeological remains are likely to be better preserved. - 3.2.4.25 Cores drilled for archaeological research purposes by the Humber REC in the main western Holocene palaeochannel in the Hornsea Project One array area (which is located within the regional marine archaeology study area), very close to borehole HW27, (see Figure 3.9) produced radiocarbon dates and OSL dates from the mid-eighth millennium BC from its upper fills (Tappin et al., 2011).
 This strongly indicates that this was the date of the marine inundation of this area.
-They also demonstrate that deposits of considerable archaeological significance lie at or very close to the surface of the seafloor within and around these Early Holocene palaeochannels. - 3.2.4.25 In addition to the assessments above, the Humber REC also demonstrated that in situ organic deposits dating to the early Holocene survive in sediments, particularly in palaeochannels in the region (Tappin et al., 2011).
+They also demonstrate that deposits of considerable archaeological significance lie at or very close to the surface of the seafloor within and around these Early Holocene palaeochannels. - 3.2.4.26 In addition to the assessments above, the Humber REC also demonstrated that in situ organic deposits dating to the early Holocene survive in sediments, particularly in palaeochannels in the region (Tappin et al., 2011).
+Ongoing geoarchaeological investigations into one of the main palaeochannel networks draining northwards into the Outer Silver Pit (shown in Figure 3.2), which passes through the eastern edge of the Hornsea Two array area and is aligned west of the proposed Hornsea Three export cable route, is currently being undertaken as part of the Lost Frontiers project (Gaffney et al. 2017).
+These cores have revealed a series of peats and fine-grained alluvial deposits which are currently being radiocarbon dated and having palaeoenvironment analysis undertaken upon them, including sedaDNA analysis.
 Such deposits are highly significant as they preserve palaeoenvironmental information relating to the processes of environmental change during this period.
 In addition, the possibility exists that Mesolithic archaeological material will be preserved within the regional marine archaeology study area, in sediments associated with palaeolandscape features like these channels.

-3.3 Maritime archaeology
+Maritime archaeology 3.3